The Making of “Silence” With Virtual Bassist MELLOW

 The actual mastering job is performed by Izotopes Ozone 8, where I used a standard preset without any adjustments.

-So, I hope this article and the included media have given you a bit of helpful insight and – even more importantly – inspired you to use some of it in your own music.
+So, I hope this article and the included media have given you a bit of helpful insight.
+Even more importantly, inspired you to use some of it in your own music.